The Most Important Idea in Hotel Digital Marketing

 What Does ‘Digital Storytelling’ Mean?

 As hotel digital marketers, we often say that our job is to “tell the story” of your hotel.
 Some people take this to mean that we want to recount the origins of your hotel and all the things that have happened there over the years.
 That’s not correct.
 When we use the word “story” here, we’re not talking about episodes from the past, but about your hotel’s unique identity and personality in the present.
-The important “story” here is the one that is unfolding in the mind of a potential guest as they shop for accommodations.
+The important “story” here is the one that is unfolding in the mind of potential guests as they shop for accommodations.

 What Does Digital Storytelling Look Like?